fkarg/fkarg.github.io/drafts/seven-habits.md

 to-read list for some time now, mainly because Habits are one of the 'low hanging fruits' in my life that I have barely touched yet.
-While I would not exactly agree that these are habits (certainly not by the definition from [The Power of Habit][habit]), the book has really helped me.
+While I would not exactly agree that these are habits (certainly not by the definition from [The Power of Habit][habit]), the book has helped me considerably.
 Here is what I learned from it.

 * TOC
 {:toc}